Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Zeek.md

 - intel.log - ftp.log - pe.log - software.log
 - loaded_scripts.log - ssh.log - traceroute.log - weird.log

 Logs can be categorized before starting an investigation.
 Thus, finding the evidence/anomaly you are looking for will be easier.
 The given table is a brief example of using multiple log files.
 You can create your working model or customize the given one.
-Make sure you read each log description and understand the purpose to know what to expect from the corre
+Make sure you read each log description and understand the purpose to know what to expect from the corresponding log file.
+Note that these are not the only ones to focus on.
+Investigated logs are highly associated with the investigation case type and hypothesis, so do not just rely on the logs listed.